 viii, 148 pages

 Copyright 2009 Noël Suzanne Harmon

 Harmon, Noël Suzanne.
-"A study of the experiences of Black college female student athletes at a predominantly White institution." dissertation, University of Iowa, 2009.
+"A study of the experiences of Black college female student athletes at a predominantly White institution."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.